- Insolvency is the term that is used to describe the position of a company when it is unable to pay its debts as they become due and payable

 - Inability to produce timely and accurate financial information to display the company’s trading performance and financial position, and make reliable forecasts.

 This is not an exhaustive list and it is not necessary for all of the above factors to be present for a company to be considered insolvent.
 It is possible for a company to remain solvent even when many of the above factors are present.
 This is particularly true where sufficient outside funds are available, such as funds from a director or other related party.
-It is possible for a company to prove solvency where they can show that an outside party could come to the company’s aid.
+It is possible for a company to prove solvency where they can show that an outside party would come to the company’s aid.
 In this regard, it is important to note that the test for insolvency requires that a company is unable to pay its debts.
 This inability to pay is not proven by the fact that debts were not paid.
 If the company could choose to ask for outside help, but did not, they may still be considered solvent at law.

 Presumptions of insolvency

-- Execution of process returned wholly or partially unsatisfied;
+b.
+Execution of process returned wholly or partially unsatisfied;

-- Appointment of a receiver, either under the power of an instrument or by court order;
+c.
+Appointment of a receiver, either under the power of an instrument or by court order;

-- The possession or control by a person of secured property of a company, or a person appointed for this purpose.
+d.
+The possession or control by a person of secured property of a company, or a person appointed for this purpose.